Korean War Legacy Project

 Embed:

-Nick Mararac recalls seeing Korea for the first time prior to serving there.
-He found the language intimidating and had difficulty with it.
-After moving to Korea he remembers being able to get around quite easily.
-He remembers living on the 26th floor on a high rise in a comfortable apartment.
+Nick Mararac recalls visiting Korea for the first time prior to serving there.
+He explains how the language was intimidating and that he had difficulty with it.
+He remembers being able to get around quite easily once he moved there and enjoying a comfortable lifestyle.

 Share YouTube: